 Could Robert Townsend have asked his brother to raise a bastard son, to give him a chance at a respectable life?
 Why didn’t Robert Townsend ever marry, or re-marry?

 Whoever 355 was, she is not forgotten; she is honored and she lives on to inspire us all in the fight for liberty.
 She did nothing for fame or glory.
 Her name was never written down anywhere.
 George Washington didn’t even know who she was.
-She did it all for the fledgling America.
+She did it all for fledgling America.

 If you’ve enjoyed reading this post on Ladies in Defiance, I’d love to have you sign up for my newsletter.
 I’ll give you a free book!
 We have a lot of fun and I do monthly giveaways, like gift cards!

 Posted on September 24, 2012, in Heather Blanton, Ladies in Defiance and tagged a lady in defiance, American women, American Women in the Revolutionary War, Ben Franklin, Benjamin Tallmadge, Benjamin Tallmedge, Colonial America, culper spy ring, Daughters of the American Revolution, for the love of liberty, George Washington, girls and guns, Glenn Beck, heather blanton, heather frey blanton, historical fiction, http://www.facebook.com/heatherfreyblanton, national rifle association, Old West History, Revolutionary War, Robert Townsend, second amendment, Shurley Plantation, Turn on AMC, unsung heroines of the American Revolution, War for Independence, Washington's spy ring, what was the revolutionary war, what was the revolutionary war about, when was the revolutionary war, who was in the revolutionary war, women spies in the american revolution.
 Bookmark the permalink.
 61 Comments.